sujanshresstha/sujanshresstha/README.md

 </h1>
 </h1>

 <h3 align="center">A passionate machine learning engineer specializing in Computer Vision.
 I like solving complex problems revolving around data.
-I am also a secondary web developer!</h3>
+I am also intrested in web development!</h3>

 <br/>

 <div align="center">
-📝 I have a strong interest in Data Science and Artificial Intelligence
+📝 I have a strong interest in Data Science and Artificial Intelligence.

 🔭 Researching and experimenting with multimodel Vision Models.

 🌱 I’m learning something new every day.

-🚩 Interested in Full Stack Machine Learning Application development
+🚩 Interested in Full Stack Machine Learning Application development.

-💖 In a complicated relationship with Neural Networks
+💖 In a complicated relationship with Neural Networks.

-🎵 Love lofi, jazz and soft music
+🎵 Love lofi, jazz and soft music.

  </div>